Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 It’s important to note that the surgeon remains in charge during robotic-assisted surgery, while the robotic arm serves as a guide for greater control and accuracy.

-At Kayal Orthopaedic Center, we believe that an informed patient is a happy and healthy patient.
+We believe that an informed patient is a happy and healthy patient.
 That’s why we encourage you to ask questions about your upcoming appointment or surgery.
 It’s also important to provide our team with any important medical records or personal information.
 To prep for an appointment and speed waiting time, visit our Patient Portal and download any necessary forms.
 Or, read more about your Pre-Op and Aftercare here.

 Before surgery, your CT-scan images are programmed into the Mako System’s software to generate a 3D model of your joint.
 The model is then used to pre-plan and assist with surgery.
 This allows your surgeon to be as precise as possible when removing diseased or damaged bone.
 The Mako robotic arm also helps the surgeon accurately place the implant.
 The result is often less pain, reduced trauma and shorter recovery times.